 Over the next few weeks, The Explanation will broach some of the most controversial subjects in theology and science.
 What is it to be human?
 The origin of humans?
 The human mind.
 Life.
 Death.
 Subjects to which each person worldwide is both a witness and a participant.
 All of us observe the full force of every one of these phenomena in our lives.
 If you’re a nurse, doctor, fireman, policeman, or in direct service to other human beings, you’re touched daily.
 We see human lives play out, begin, get jumbled, and end.
 We see the physical reality, but we don’t know if there are any non-material implications and, if so, what they may be.

 If we don’t understand the basics, how can we expect to go on and figure out how to bring peace and prosperity to all of humankind?
 Here are the basics.
 What is a living soul, a nefesh chaiya?

 And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul (H5315).

-Following the KJV (King James Version) we have all the various English words the translators used for this one Biblical Hebrew word.
-This is the first of the 7 Keys to Master Biblical Hebrew.
-At UnlockBibleMeaning.com you can verify and study the meaning and especially the usage of soul – nephesh.
+Following the KJV (King James Version), we have all the different English words the translators used for this one Biblical Hebrew word; this is the first of the 7 Keys to Master Biblical Hebrew.
+At UnlockBibleMeaning.com, you can verify and study the meaning and especially the usage of soul – nephesh.

 נֶפֶשׁ nephesh neh’-fesh; from H5314 (נָפַשׁ); properly, a breathing creature, i.e. animal of (abstractly) vitality; used very widely in a literal, accommodated or figurative sense (bodily or mental):